-The 1990s in Sierra Leone, West Africa.
+The 1990’s in Sierra Leone, West Africa.
 A civil war raged there for nearly the entire decade.
-It’s been described as one of the most brutal wars in modern times.
+It has been described as one of the most brutal wars in modern times.
 Rape was an integral part of the war strategy.
 “Because of the systematic nature of it,” says Corine Dufka of Human Rights Watch, “in humanitarian law terms, you can really consider this a crime against humanity.”
 Thousands of young women and girls are still suffering the after-effects, but – like everyone else in Sierra Leone – they have been asked to forgive.

 The documentary won a silver medal at the Bayeux-Calvados Normandy Awards for War Correspondents in 2000.